mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 **Add property to track and create alerts**

 - Click on new property from the top that you want to monitor and respond to.
-Name the property from

   <img width="1109" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ce617322-86ca-4d68-8c55-911ec6621b97">